Job Interview Advice

 Job Interview Coaching & Mock Interviews

 Job interview advice and preparation is available through our career counselors.
 Your career counselor can conduct a mock interview with you and provide feedback to help you shine.
 Practice, practice, practice is what will help you stand out from others in the interview process.
 Remember, the employer is only interviewing candidates whose resume indicates they can do the job.
-Our career coaches can practice questions with you and give you feedback and help you identify specific accomplishments to highlight in the interview process.
+Our career coaches in Houston can practice questions with you and give you feedback and help you identify specific accomplishments to highlight in the interview process.

 Tags: job search